kimon222/stock-market-analysis-forecasting/readme.md

 - Dark blue: Predicted APPL price

 **Bottom Graph**
-- These are the features (stocks) that our model used to predict our target stock (in this case, APPL)
+- These are the features (stocks) that our machine learning model (more related to machine learning than finance) used to predict our target stock
-- MSI is showing up as the most important feature (stock) because its stock price and data is strongly influencing the prediction of our target stock (APPL)
+- MSI is showing up as the most important feature (stock) because its stock price and data is strongly influencing the machine learning model's predictions

-- The model learned that MSI's stock movements are a good indicator for predicting our target stock (APPL)
+## Limitations and Ideas for Future Improvement
+- Traditional finance models use historical data to predict future data, rather than this project, which uses recent data to predict current data
+- Traditional finance models include multiple groups of variables in their analysis, for example: fundamental analysis variables (earnings per share (EPS), price to earning (P/E), revenue growth, etc), technical analysis (price trends, moving averages, volume, relative strength index (RSI), etc), macroeconomic factors (interest rates, inflation rates, GDP, etc), market sentiment & external factors (investor sentiment, geopolitical events, industry trends, etc), and common predictive models (discounted cash flow, capital asset pricing model, Monte Carlo simulations, etc).